-Thirty five minutes into the morning sun from downtown Auckland, lies the beautiful island of Waiheke, home to a lively community of artists, that include painters, sculptors, jewellers, photographers and ceramicists.
+Thirty five minutes into the morning sun from downtown Auckland, lies the beautiful island of Waiheke, home to a lively community of artists, including painters, sculptors, jewellers, photographers, ceramicists and more.

-Nestled between world-famous vineyards, olive groves, stunning beaches you will find the Waiheke Community Art Gallery.
+Nestled between world-famous vineyards, olive groves, stunning beaches you will find the Waiheke Community Art Gallery ~Te Whare Taonga o Waiheke.
 We promote visual arts to an international standard and provide a focal point for arts-related activities.

 The Gallery’s two national award exhibitions attract entries from all over New Zealand.
-These are the Walker & Hall Waiheke Art Award (for 2D work) and the Small Sculpture Prize.
+These are the Walker & Hall Waiheke Art Award (for 2D work) and the Small Sculpture Prize (3D small works)

 The Waiheke Community Art Gallery is an incorporated not-for-profit society, established in 1995.
 As we are a registered charity, all donations to us are tax deductible.

-- headland Sculpture on the Gulf, our major biennale event and New Zealand’s leading contemporary outdoor sculpture exhibition which is set on the spectacular Matiatia coastal walkway
+- Perpetual Guardian Sculpture on the Gulf, our major biennial event and New Zealand’s leading contemporary outdoor sculpture exhibition which is set on the spectacular Matiatia coastal walkway.

 - The Waiheke Art Map assists visitors to find artists’ studios and experience their work in situ.